Forensic Assessment

-Forensic assessment is appropriate when public discussion and debate are used in an attempt to reach a judgment.
+Forensic assessment is appropriate when public discussion and debate are used to reach a judgment.
 This often involves traditional forensic activities such as depositions and attorney conferences.
 Sometimes, it is used to address questions such as whether a professional serving the public is fit to perform their “duty” or if someone is disabled.
-Unlike the setting in which neuropsychologists are working with their patients toward a common goal, forensic neuropsychology involves adversarial relationships with additional demands to uphold ethical standards in an arena in which concrete guidelines such as HIPAA (Health Insurance Portability and Accountability Act) and the APA Ethical Guidelines are superseded by the law.
+Unlike the setting in which neuropsychologists work with their patients toward a common goal, forensic neuropsychology involves adversarial relationships and additional demands to uphold ethical standards in an arena in which concrete guidelines such as HIPAA (Health Insurance Portability and Accountability Act) and the APA Ethical Guidelines are superseded by the law.
 Due to the forensic nature of the testing, additional tests are often required to more thoroughly establish the validity of the assessment.

 San Mateo Memory Center